As a blogger, people often scratch their heads and wonder what I do for a living. I have a business card that I hand out that says:

 3. You might do sponsored posts.

 Sometimes, I do choose to get paid.
 But these are clearly defined as sponsored posts.
 Sometimes the content is completely at your discretion.
 Sometimes you’re given a general theme (e.g., write about a woman who’s had a significant impact in your life).
 Sometimes the client wants certains keywords and links in your text.
 Sometimes, they simple want their logo showing they sponsored your post.
-Typical payment is from $50 to $300 per post.
+Payment is dependent upon how big your reach is.
+It can range from hundreds to thousands of dollars.
+You’re getting paid not just for your writing but for your audience.

 4. You might accept advertorials.